 - Volume control - allows the viewer to adjust player volume (requires play bar).

 - Fullscreen button - allows viewers to watch in fullscreen mode.

 - Your details (Portrait, Title, Byline, Let users decide) - This information is pulled from your Vimeo account and can overlay the upper left corner.
 Title only; when enabled, this will override displaying the playlist.

 - Customization (Customize color, Show Vimeo logo, Display Custom logo) - Displaying any logo requires the play bar to be enabled.
 Custom logos can be hidden during live playback and linked to a website.

 ⚠️Note: Customizable contact forms and all end screens are available for all archived events.

 My website editor has a video widget, can I use that?

 Some website hosting services such as WordPress or Church Online include tools and plugins to help simplify adding content to your website, such as a video widget that allows you to paste the URL of your video or event and automatically embeds it in the body of your site.

 While this method of embedding works for one-time events, this currently cannot be done for recurring live events.
-If you need to embed your recurring live event, we recommend using an HTML block and paste the iframe code from your recurring event as described above.
+If you need to embed your recurring live event, we recommend using an HTML block and pasting the iframe code from your recurring event as described above.
 If an HTML bock or widget is not an option, consider using a one-time event instead.